daattali/beautiful-jekyll/_posts/2023-04-29-building-data-pipelines-with-docker.md

 ## Further Steps

 Particularf measures can be implemented further down the road, aiming to enhance the reliability, efficiency, and overall management and troubleshooting of a data pipeline, in general.
-These measures vary depending on the specific context and requirements of your data pipelines: some of them are relevant for the simple pipeline we have implemented, some are used in more sophisticated use cases.
-They focus on data quality, integrity, scalability, monitoring, security, and compliance aspects.
+These measures vary depending on the business value context and requirements of the data pipelines behind: some of them are relevant for the simple pipeline we have implemented, some are used in more sophisticated use cases.
+They focus on data quality, integrity, scalability, observability, security, and compliance aspects.

 ### Performance and Cost
 1. Add data validation and quality checks at various stages of the pipeline.